 - Create a PR which includes the change you want to make.
 Make sure the plan pipeline is happy with the change.

-- Chase the team to get your PR approved, if it involves downtime ensure you have communications in place.
+- Chase the team to get your PR approved, and if it involves downtime ensure you have communications in place.

 - Merge and wait until the apply pipeline applies your change.

-Marking Changes to terraform modules
+Making Changes to Terraform modules

 Updating a module is very simple and consist in the following steps: